 “HAPPY ENDINGS!
 Four of the Frozen Twelve have been adopted!
 We are so happy to know that the community cares!
 Happy endings for Dove and Dancer, who were neutered and adopted from the Animal Emergency Clinic, and to Ring and Goose at the shelter!
 Still needing adoption are Turtle and Partridge, who are at the Animal Emergency Clinic, and Swan and Frenchie at the shelter.
 Our tiniest ones are not yet available.”

-Little Kristoff, one of the four baby kittens, was fighting the hardest.
-Found lifeless, he had overcome the first hurdle but then was found to have a intestinal parasite and was fighting Coccidia.
+On the other hand, Little Kristoff, one of the four baby kittens, was fighting the hardest.
+Found lifeless, he had overcome the first hurdle of escaping the cold.
+But then was found to have a intestinal parasite and was fighting Coccidia.

 By the time the new year arrived, all were doing much better.
 The FOCCAC Facebook page is happy to share updates on the once doomed cats.